aabbdduurr/featuresPOC-Lambda/Readme.md

-# Toggle Management - Lambda Function
+# Feature Management - Lambda Function

 This is a messy lambda function that lets you manage featues, which are stored in a s3 bucket.